Emertechs-Labs/e-chain/docs/team/README.md

 This directory contains comprehensive documentation for the Echain development team, including individual member profiles, technical expertise, contribution logs, and collaborative workflows.

+## Directory Structure Standards

+All team member directories follow the standardized structure defined in [TEAM_DIRECTORY_STANDARD.md](./TEAM_DIRECTORY_STANDARD.md).
+Please refer to this document when creating or updating team member documentation.

+Templates for all required files can be found in the [templates](./templates/) directory.

 ## 👨‍💼 Core Team Members

 ### **Ancestor Koiyaki - Lead Engineer & Technical Architect**